pieroproietti/penguins-eggs/perrisbrewery/template/man.template.md

 # TROUBLES
-Different versions of eggs can have differents configurations files.
-This can lead to get errors.

-A fast workaround for this troubles can be:

-* sudo eggs dad -c

-or just download eggs without install:

 * **sudo eggs update** # select basket, choose the version and download it but not install.
 The package will saver in /tmp;